OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 df = file.set_index('Week').stack().reset_index()
 ```

-Prior to that, I had needed to set the index to our 'Week' column so that I would be able to also group each of these three keywords by the datetime parameter without forfeiting the time parameter.
+Prior to that, I had needed to set the index to our 'Week' column so that I would be able to also group each of these three keywords by the datetime parameter without forfeiting it.

 ### Findings